Peanut-Butter-OSS/pboss-ccm-docs/README.md

     ├── pboss-ccm-testing
     └── Servers

-Step 3: Build and run the Config SpringBoot app
+Step 3: Start Rabbit MQ docker container

+    cd [PROJECT_ROOT]/pboss-ccm-env/docker
+    docker-compose up

+    Confirm the server is up by accessing http://localhost:9072/
+    Note: default credentials are guest:guest

-Step 4: Build and run the Eureka SpringBoot app
+Step 4: Build and run the Config Server SpringBoot app

+    cd [PROJECT_ROOT]/pboss-ccm-src/pboss-ccm-config-server
+    mvn clean install
+    java -jar target/pboss-ccm-config-server-0.0.1-SNAPSHOT.jar

+    Confirm server is up by accessing: http://localhost:8888/actuator/health

-Step 5: Build and run the on-demand-api SpringBoot app
+Step 5: Build and run the Eureka SpringBoot app

+    cd [PROJECT_ROOT]/pboss-ccm-src/pboss-ccm-eureka
+    mvn clean install
+    java -jar target/pboss-ccm-eureka-0.0.1-SNAPSHOT.jar

+    Confirm server is running by accessing: http://localhost:8761/

-Step 6: Build and run the on-demand-request-svc SpringBoot app
+Step 6: Build the model project

+    cd [PROJECT_ROOT]/pboss-ccm-src/pboss-ccm-model
+    mvn clean install

 Step 7: Import the Postman collection

 * Make sure you have PostMan installed on your local machine
 * Import the Postman collection (/pboss-ccm/pboss-ccm-testing/Postman/PBoss_CCM.postman_collection.json) into your postman

-Step 8: Send a test request
+Step 8: Build and run the pboss-ccm-on-demand-request-svc SpringBoot app

+    cd [PROJECT_ROOT]/pboss-ccm-src/pboss-ccm-on-demand-request-svc
+    mvn clean install
+    java -jar target/pboss-ccm-on-demand-request-svc-0.0.1-SNAPSHOT.jar

+    To confirm the service is running, submit the following request from PostMan: OnDemandRequestSvc_INTERNAL/Submit_SanityTest
+	Note: you can also open the RabbitMQ console and check that a message appears in the pboss.ccm.master queue

+Step 9: Build and run the on-demand-api SpringBoot app

+    cd [PROJECT_ROOT]/pboss-ccm-src/pboss-ccm-on-demand-api
+    mvn clean install
+    java -jar target/pboss-ccm-on-demand-api-0.0.1-SNAPSHOT.jar

+    To confirm the service is running, submit the following request from PostMan: OnDemandApi_EDGE/EDGE_Submit_SanityTest
+	Note: you can also open the RabbitMQ console and check that a message appears in the pboss.ccm.master queue

+Step n: No be added later

 ## Sphinx Documentation